Drag (entertainment): Canada

 The short-lived French-language sitcom Cover Girl, aired in 2005 on Télévision de Radio-Canada, centred on three drag queens sharing ownership of a drag cabaret in Montreal.

 In 2017 Ici ARTV aired Ils de jour, elles de nuit, a documentary series profiling Montreal drag queens Rita Baga, Barbada de Barbades, Gaby, Lady Boom Boom, Lady Pounana and Tracy Trash.
-The documentary web series Canada's a Drag, launched on CBC Gem in 2018, has profiled various Canadian drag performers, inclusive of all genders, over three seasons to date.
+The documentary web series Canada's a Drag, launched on CBC Gem in 2018, has profiled various Canadian drag performers, inclusive of all genders, over four seasons to date.

 Canada's Drag Race, a Canadian spinoff of the American RuPaul's Drag Race franchise, was launched in 2020 on Crave.
 The same year also saw the release of Phil Connell's film Jump, Darling, centred on a young aspiring drag queen, and Thom Fitzgerald's film Stage Mother, about a religious woman who inherits her son's drag club after his death, as well as the comedy web series Queens, starring several real Toronto-area drag queens.
 2023 saw the release of the films Enter the Drag Dragon, Solo, Gamodi and Queen Tut.

+2024 saw the premiere of Slaycation, a competition series which sees queens from across the entire Drag Race franchise convene at a winter vacation resort in The Blue Mountains, competing in challenges to be named the Queen of Slaycation.
+In 2025, Canada's Drag Race season 1 winner Priyanka debuted Drag Brunch Saved My Life, a reality show in which she helps struggling restaurants reinvent themselves by launching drag brunch shows.

 OutTV, a Canadian television channel devoted to LGBTQ programming, has aired the documentary series Drag Heals, the reality competition shows Call Me Mother and Sew Fierce, and the satirical reality competition parody Drag House Rules.
 It has also been directly involved as a production partner in some American programs, including The Boulet Brothers' Dragula and Hey Qween!.

+In 2025, Documentary and CBC Gem premiered Michelle Ross: Unknown Icon, a documentary film by Alison Duke about Canadian drag icon Michelle Ross.